Over 30 people attended the Psoda Wellington User Community meeting last Wednesday, held at Momentum’s offices.

 It was a good turn-out, double than the previous Wellington event, and would have been even bigger had the stormy weather not put a few folks off.
-In fact, one panellist, Craig Nowlan of Montage’s, planes didn’t even get to land that morning!
+In fact, one panelist, Craig Nowlan of Millpond’s, plane didn’t even get to land that morning!

 The event was a great induction for those like me who had little working knowledge of Psoda, but at the same time offered good insights for more experienced users.